SimpleITK/SimpleITK/docs/source/faq.rst

 installed in specific locations.
 The recommended installation locations are:

 - On Windows: in your user directory (e.g. C:\\Users\\your_user_name\\Fiji.app).
-- On Linux: in ~/bin .
+- On Linux: in ~/bin.
-- On Mac: in /Applications .
+- On Mac: in /Applications or ~/Applications.

 To see the locations where the function is searching set Show's debugOn flag.